A good but basic website builder

 - Web.com on Twitter (13.9k followers): tweet the team at @webdotcom

-Every cloud has a silver lining, and Web.com’s Small Business Website Forum is its hint of silver.
+Every cloud has a silver lining, though, and Web.com’s Small Business Website Forum is an awesome resource.

 It’s not a forum in the usual sense of users sharing ideas and problems.
-Instead, it’s an archive of decent online business articles.
-Make sure to bookmark the ones you like, so you can refer back for tips while you’re setting up your small business site… using another website builder.
+Instead, it’s an archive of great online business articles.
+Make sure to bookmark the ones you like, so you can refer back for tips while you’re setting up your own small business site!

 Web.com offers three ‘Website’ (website builder) plans.
 All three come with super discounted rates for the first four weeks, before returning to a normal monthly price.

 Here’s how much you pay to join, followed by the full price per month, and per year:

 At this point, we’d normally give you a link to the pricing page to show you what you get for your cash.
-With Web.com we can’t, because, unfortunately, you’ll need to create an account and log in before seeing prices.
+With Web.com we can’t, because, unfortunately, you’ll need to create an account and log in before you can see the prices.